This page is for tropes relating to the other androids introduced in Detroit: Become Human.

 - Foreshadowing: In the Eden club level with Connor, you may notice that some of the Sexbots look like North.
 That's because she used to be one of them.

-- General Failure: If she takes leadership, she will lead Jericho to revolution, and she will fail.
+- General Failure: If she takes leadership, she will lead Jericho to a revolution which will ultimately fail.

 - Heroic Sacrifice: If Markus gets badly injured during the Battle for Detroit, she will offer her "heart" to him so he can live.